Jackson's Art Blog

 White Charcoal:

-Some white artist pencils are referred to as white charcoal however they have no relation to traditional charcoal and in fact contains normally titanium white pigment or calcium carbonate and a clay binder or alternative binder inside a wood sheath.
+Some white artist pencils are referred to as white charcoal however they have no relation to traditional charcoal and in fact contains normally Titanium White pigment or calcium carbonate and a clay binder or alternative binder inside a wood sheath.
 White charcoal does legitimately also exist, it is a Japanese variety also known as ‘Binchōtan’.
 This charcoal is a lot lighter than traditional charcoal but is more of a light grey, ashes colour than white.

 Carbon Pencils: